Global Header

 nano /etc/ssh/sshd_config

-1. Change PermitRootLogin yes to PermitRootLogin no and restart SSH service:
+1. Change PermitRootLogin yes to PermitRootLogin no and restart the SSH service:

 systemctl restart sshd